INDTLab/BADANet/README.md

 You can also download th pre-trained models on the BADANet: [GoogleLink](https://drive.google.com/file/d/1TSzoyMiNQPf13q9FbBCXSudZRAjdcB1N/view?usp=sharing)

 ### Train
-You can use command like this:
+You can train the model using the following command:
 ```
 python ./main.py \
 --model-name CAMO \